keboola/developers-docs/extend/common-interface/logging.md

 **Important:** Never rely on the default logger settings.

-When developing your application, you need the [GELF server for development](/extend/common-interface/logging/development/).
+When developing your component, you may want to use the [GELF server for development](/extend/common-interface/logging/development/) to test the logging.

 #### PHP
 For PHP, use the official [GELF client](https://github.com/bzikarsky/gelf-php) library.
 To install it, use